La Chunga

-Micaela Flores Amaya, La Chunga (The Difficult Woman), (Marseille, 1938) is a Spanish flamenco dancer and painter of naïf art.
+Micaela Flores Amaya (1938 – 3 January 2025), better known by the stage name La Chunga, was a Spanish flamenco dancer, and painter of naïf art.

-Biography
+Early life

-Micaela Flores Amaya was born in Marseille in 1938, although the exact date of her birth remains unknown.
-Her parents were Andalusian Romani who emigrated to France during the Spanish Civil War.
-When she was less than a year old Micaela's family moved to Barcelona.
+Micaela Flores Amaya was born in Marseille, France, in 1938, although the exact date of her birth remains unknown.
+Her parents were Andalusian Romanis, who emigrated to France during the Spanish Civil War.
+When she was less than a year old, her family moved to Barcelona.
+Additionally, she was the sister of flamenco dancer Lorenza "La Chunguita" Flores Amaya, and cousin of famed flamenco dancer Carmen Amaya.

-She started dancing when she was six years-old in "Ca La Rosita", a well-known bodega for the romanì community in El Poble-Sec.
-It was at this time she was discovered by a painter by the name of Paco Rebés, who later becomes her godfather and protector, during one of her improvised street performances and he takes her under his tutelage.
-Micaela Flores Amaya became the muse of several writers like Blas de Otero, Rafael Alberti, José Manuel Caballero Bonald and León Felipe, and several painters, including Picasso, Dalí and Francisco Rebés who made her an attractive character for intellectuals and encouraged her to paint.
+La Chunga started dancing when she was six years-old in the "Ca La Rosita", a well-known bodega for the Romanì community in El Poble-Sec.
+It was at this time she was discovered by painter Francisco "Paco" Rebés, during one of her improvised street performances.
+Rebés would later take her under his tutelage, and assume the role of her godfather.

+Career

+La Chunga became the 'muse' of several writers, including Blas de Otero, Rafael Alberti, José Manuel Caballero Bonald, and León Felipe, as well as several painters, including Pablo Picasso, Salvador Dalí, and the aforementioned Francisco Rebés, who made her an attractive character for intellectuals and encouraged her to paint.
 A 1958 photo shows Salvador Dalí inviting her to make art by dancing on a blank canvas.
 During intervals, Dali would paint beneath her feet.
 She was known for her barefoot style of flamenco dance and described as "The Barefoot Dancer".
 She was admired by Picasso as a "shining naif".
 She also exhibited in several galleries in Paris and Madrid.

-Pastora Imperio contracted her in 1956 and thanks to Ava Gardner, she took part in two Hollywood movies.
-The businessman Sullivan introduced her in Las Vegas and she participated in various TV programs in the United States and Mexico.
+After then, Chunga participated in many tours and some films.

+Personal life and death

-Since then, she has participated in many tours and some movies.
-She married the cinema director José Luis Gonzalvo and they had a daughter, Pilar.
+La Chunga married director José Luis Gonzalvo, and they had a daughter, Pilar.

+La Chunga died on 3 January 2025, at the age of 87.